DaveMielke/NBP/b2g/ui/doc/ref-firmware-alerts.rst

   The kernel has finished initializing.

 Three Short Beeps
-  The battery is low.
+  The battery is very low.

 One Long Beep
-  The device has been reset.
+  The device has been successfully reset.